austinfranklin/the-store/README.md

 ## Still want to do
 Depending on what our next steps are, I would like to do the following:

+1. Gather a large library of samples between the three of us (upload folder included in repo)
-5. Start coding on the store, both as library based on ffmpeg and its connection to prototypical ui:s
+2. Start coding on the store, both as library based on ffmpeg and its connection to prototypical ui:s